rasmushenningsson/DISSEQT.jl/README.md

 ![Fitness Landscape](doc/images/isomap_landscape.png)

 # Contact
 If you have problems running DISSEQT, please open an issue in the Issue Tracker or contact rasmus.henningsson@med.lu.se.
+A docker file will be published soon.